David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 1. will need to reset entire memory one entry at a time after done writing.

 implementation - if convert tuples to seq, then can do shift using normal shift operator and register/adders can just be mapped to right sizes

+# Intuition For Scheduler

+What do he spreadsheets show me:
+1. Basic statement - if focus on slowing down map's before down's and up's, then rates match
+1. More global statement - need a consistent ordering for which factors to slowdown

+# Garbage
 ## Composition of Multi-Rate With Nested Operators and Memories
 This example demonstrates the issue of scheduling multiple operators while preserving nesting and using memories.
 ```